top of page

 Fruits and berries package their seeds with an energy-rich layer of food called the endocarp that offers foragers a nutritional reward when eaten.
 Fruit seeds are typically well-defended against digestion, so that the animal or human who eats the entire fruit may pass the seeds in their nitrogen-rich feces, where it will germinate into a new fruit plant.
 In this way, fruit and berry plants are evolutionarily adapted for a mutualistic relationship with their predators.

 This may also explain why fruit oils, like olive, coconut, and palm oils, can be healthy dietary supplements, even though seed oils remain toxic.
 Fruit oils are extracted from the parts of the plant that are evolutionarily advantageous for eating.
-Thus, grapeseed oil (extracted from the pit of the grape) is tasteless and toxic, while olive oil (extracted from the endocarp of the olive, not the pit) is delicious and healthy.
+Thus, grapeseed oil (extracted from the pit of the grape) is tasteless and lacking in nutritional value, while olive oil (extracted from the endocarp of the olive, not the pit) is delicious and healthy.
+Saladino includes fruits, berries, and fruit oils in his "animal-based" diet, presumably because these foods are healthy for animals, if not derived from them.

 Animal fats, in contrast to seed oils, are healthy for human consumption.
 The best animal fats are from wild animals and fish, compared with farm-raised.
 For example, cod-liver oil is extracted from cold water fish that roam the north Atlantic.
 It is especially rich in omega-3 fatty acids that make good the structural basis of cell membranes and brain tissues.

-Animal proteins are highly prized, nutrient-dense foods that could be further divided into skeletal muscle and organ meats.
+Animal proteins are nutrient-dense foods that could be further divided into skeletal muscle and organ meats.
 The most popular of these as the skeletal muscles that are cut into steaks, chops, and roasts.
 The organ meats (liver, kidney, heart, tongue, brain) may be preferable as sources of nutrients, but many people find their taste or texture unpalatable.

 What signals changes in body composition?